 The following narrative characterizes each County park classification.
-This Capital Improvement Plan does not recommended any changes to the current definitions or classification system.
+No changes are recommended to the current definitions or programs of Community, Passive Community, Open Space Parks.

 Table 5-2: Community Parks

 Community Parks are the centerpiece of Gwinnett County's park system.
 They contain a diverse range of active, passive, team and individual recreation opportunities for all ages.
 Community Parks are designed to accommodate a large number of users (and vehicles) and intense usage at peak times.